ander-olson/PictoLater/README.md

 - [X] Upload photos to profile
 - [X] View photos
 - [X] Comment on feed photos
+- [X] View a feed of subscribed feed photos
+- [X] Pagination of main photo index view
 - [ ] Subscribe to users
-- [ ] View a feed of subscribed feed photos
 - [ ] Choose a photo to use as their profile or cover photo
 - [ ] Users can manipulate their own photos using filters